dmurvihill/motion-sdk/docs/markdown/motion-sdk.argumenterror.md

 ## ArgumentError class

-An illegal argument was passed to a function or method
+An illegal argument was passed to a function or method.

 **Signature:**